Now · pairs to your phone over WebRTC Issue 04 · 2026 Free to design · from €9.99 one-time to ship

 Where auto-translate falls short

-Auto-translate uses MyMemory's free API.
+Auto-translate uses Anthropic’s Claude.
 It's competent for short marketing copy but not perfect.
 Things to always review by hand:

 Common questions